College Send-Off Party Ideas: Fun Photos Before Move-In Day

 - Use the checklist above to handle decorations, food, and activities

 Need ideas for getting guests to actually show up ?
 Or looking for photo games and scavenger hunts to keep guests engaged?
 We have guides for both.
+You can also explore our event photo collection guide for more ways to capture memories at any celebration.

 Written by